RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Related work

-\cite{widodo_application_2011} presented a data-driven model to assess machine degradation and directly addresses the problem of censored data by training a relevance vector machine (RVM) using survival analysis.
-Survival analysis is a form of regression modeling that studies the time to an event, which can be partially observed (that is, censored) and has found important use in applications in multiple domains, such as healthcare informatics \cite{zhu_deep_2016, kim_deep_2019}, econometrics \cite{stepanova_survival_2002}, and in engineering, including predictive maintenance \cite{widodo_application_2011, widodo_machine_2011, hochstein_survival_2013, wang_predictive_2017}.
-The main idea proposed by \cite{widodo_application_2011} revolves around predicting the survival probability, indicating when an individual machine component is likely to fail as a function of the measurement points.
-They provide an intuitive and probabilistic explanation of a bearing's anticipated failure rate, highlighting distinct declines leading to the eventual failure with quantitative measurements.
-However, their study does not compare the proposed method to others, and the result is based only on survival curves by the Kaplan-Meier (KM) estimator \citep{kaplan_nonparametric_1958}.
-Although mathematically robust, nonparametric tests are often hard to interpret and KM-based survival analysis uses only a single binary predictor, while Cox regression can use both continuous predictors, binary predictors, and nonparametric tests \citep{cox_regression_1972}.
+\cite{widodo_application_2011} presented a data-driven method to assess machine degradation and directly addressed the problem of censored data by training a Relevance Vector Machine (RVM) using survival analysis.
+Survival analysis is a form of regression modeling that studies the time to an event, which can be partially observed (that is, censored) and has found important use in applications in multiple domains, such as healthcare informatics~\citep{lillelund_efficient_2024}, econometrics~\citep{stepanova_survival_2002}, and in engineering, including predictive maintenance~\citep{widodo_application_2011, widodo_machine_2011, hochstein_survival_2013, wang_predictive_2017, lillelund_predicting_2023}.
+The main idea proposed by~\cite{widodo_application_2011} revolves around predicting the survival probability (\ie event probability), indicating when an individual machine component is likely to fail as a function of the measurement points.
+The method provides an intuitive explanation of a bearing's anticipated failure rate, highlighting distinct declines in bearing health which lead to eventual failure with quantitative measurements.
+However, the study did not compare the proposed method with others and their results are based only on survival curves derived from the nonparametric Kaplan-Meier (KM) estimator~\citep{kaplan_nonparametric_1958}.
+Although mathematically robust, nonparametric tests are often difficult to interpret, and the KM estimator does not support features.

-\cite{guo_recurrent_2017} proposed a recurrent neural network to predict the health of a bearing.
-This is done by first recording similarity measures between the current data reading and data at an initial operation point as a feature from zero to one and then training the RNN to map this feature value to some degradation percentage.
-They trained their model, RNN-HI, on the XJTU-SY dataset \citep{wang_hybrid_2020}, and demonstrated a significant improvement in the prediction of RUL compared to using self-organizing maps (SOM) \citep{huang_residual_2007}.
+\cite{guo_recurrent_2017} proposed a RNN to predict the future health of a bearing.
+This was achieved by first calculating similarity measures between the current data reading and the data from an initial operation point, scaling this feature from zero to one, and then training the RNN to map this feature value to a corresponding degradation percentage.
+They trained their proposed method, RNN-HI, on the PRONOSTIA dataset~\citep{nectoux2012pronostia}, and showed significant improvements in RUL prediction accuracy compared to self-organizing maps~\citep{huang_residual_2007}.